Catalyzing Agroforestry Grant Program

 Forest Farming assistance is available to producers in Ohio, West Virginia, Virginia, AND North Carolina.
 Silvopasture assistance has priority funding locations in Virginia, East Tennessee, East Kentucky, West Virginia, Southeast and South Central Ohio, and Western Pennsylvania.
 Applications from farms in proximity to these regions are also encouraged.

 Applications will be accepted at any time following the release of this announcement.
 A first round of projects will be identified on or about June 15, 2022, followed by applicant consultation and site assessment with regional partners.
 If A proposed project is deemed feasible, funding will be provided at a rate suitable to support completion.
 Unfunded applications will be retained in the review pool until program funds are exhausted.
-Direct questions to John Munsell at Virginia Tech.
+Direct questions to Ian Nichols at Virginia Tech.
 If applicants do not wish to submit online, applications can also be mailed.

 CATALYZING AGROFORESTRY GRANTS PROGRAM